c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: function, call*

-Declares a function to always be inlined or if placed on a call, that the call should be inlined.
+If placed on a function declaration, then that function will always be inlined.
+Otherwise, if placed on a function call, then just that specific call will be inlined.

 ### `@link`